Reference: Verify

 Manual Verification with cosign#

-All verification artifacts can also be verified manually using cosign.
-Download the http4k public key from https://http4k.org/cosign.pub, or use the cosign.pub file exported by the plugin.
+All verification artifacts can also be verified manually using Cosign.
+Download the http4k public key from the signing key list, or use the cosign.pub file exported by the plugin.

 Verify a JAR#